 How to: Sit down, bend forward, bring your legs behind your neck and knees under your shoulders, join your hands behind your back.

 Yoga should have a very important place in every healthy weight loss program.
-It is beneficial for self healing by bringing harmony between the body, mind and soul.
-It is very effective at relieving from stress and anxiety and avoiding weight gain.
+It is beneficial for self-healing by bringing harmony between the body, mind, and soul.
+It is very effective at relieving stress and anxiety and avoiding weight gain.

-A regular practice of the top 20 poses of yoga for stress and anxiety relief has powerful restorative and healing effects.
-It allows practitioners to calm down, relax and get rid of worrying thoughts.
+Regular practice of these 20 best poses to relieve stress and anxiety has powerful restorative and healing effects.
+It allows practitioners to calm down, relax, and get rid of worrying thoughts.

 It promotes overall health and well being by clearing the mind and providing the body with the attention it deserves.
-When practiced in the morning, yoga helps start the day fearless with positive energy.
+When practiced in the morning, yoga helps start the day with positive energy and fearlessness.

-Restorative seated poses and gentle standing poses are great in the evening to calm down, find inner peace and sleep better.
+Restorative seated poses and gentle standing poses are a?great in the evening to calm down, find inner peace, and sleep better.
 Focus your attention on the breath and free your mind.